kitebuggy/rasp-cambridge/docs/operations/troubleshooting.md

 because the published data is fresh and complete.

-**Solution:** check the Actions run list for decide-step summary lines ("Rebuild: false - data is 47m old and complete..." is healthy).
-A wholly quiet morning usually self-heals at the next dispatched slot; the max-age rule forces a rebuild once data ages past `MAX_AGE_MIN`.
+**Solution:** check the Actions run list for decide-step summary lines ("Rebuild: true - last build 104m ago (debounce 45m) - building..." is healthy; "debounced, min gap 45m" means two slots arrived close together).
+A wholly quiet morning usually self-heals at the next dispatched slot, and since 2026-08-06 it no longer blanks the calendar - the days keep publishing from held charts until 03:00 UTC.
 For guaranteed timing, see the external-scheduler note in `scheduling.md`.

 ### Issue: Jason's local `git add`/`commit` dies with "Unable to create index.lock: File exists"